City of Cincinnati: Propelled by Propane

 Andrew Conley, Clean Fuels Ohio Program Director

-“With oil prices rising and unrest in the middle east, we’re seeing a tremendous amount of interest in propane autogas for fleet vehicles,” added Conley.
-“Couple that with the increase in gas and diesel costs, and the savings fleets can realize with propane autogas is approaching $2.00 per gallon.
-These returns on investment, not to mention the environmental and energy security benefits, are really driving the market today.”
+“With oil prices rising and unrest in the Middle East, we’re seeing a tremendous amount of interest in propane autogas for fleet vehicles,” added Conley.
+Moreover, “Couple that with the increase in gas and diesel costs, and the savings fleets can realize with propane autogas is approaching $2.00 per gallon.
+Overall, these returns on investment, not to mention the environmental and energy security benefits, are driving the market today.”

-According to Smith, ROUSH CleanTech’s system was chosen not just for environmental and economic benefits, but also because it was a dedicated system that offered Ford’s factory warranty.
+Smith said the city chose ROUSH CleanTech’s system for its environmental and economic benefits, and because it provides a dedicated system with Ford’s factory warranty.

-“We have our own mechanics working on the vehicles at our facilities,” she said, adding that the city has installed two 1,000-gallon fueling stations to keep these vehicles fueled and ready to work.
-The city worked with their local Ferrell Gas propane distributor to install two on-site propane autogas stations.
-The savings to the city is significant, considering the average price they pay for propane autogas is $2.16, while the average price of their gasoline is $3.22 per gallon.
+“We have our mechanics working on the vehicles at our facilities,” she said, adding that the city has installed two 1,000-gallon fueling stations to keep these vehicles fueled and ready to work.
+The city partnered with Ferrell Gas, its local propane distributor, to install two on-site propane autogas stations.
+The city saves significantly by using propane autogas, which costs them $2.16 per gallon compared to $3.22 for gasoline.

-City of Cincinnati personnel who drive the trucks each day have found the same level of performance with their propane autogas trucks as their gasoline fleet vehicles.
-“The ROUSH CleanTech trucks have the same horsepower, torque and towing ratings as gas vehicles,” said Smith.
+City of Cincinnati drivers report that their propane autogas trucks perform just as well as the gasoline vehicles.
+“The ROUSH CleanTech trucks have the same horsepower, torque, and towing ratings as gas vehicles,” said Smith.
 “My drivers report that the only difference is the ignition of the engine, which is delayed a little.
 They appreciate how quiet the idle is, too.”

 “The [propane autogas] vehicles have the same horsepower, torque and towing ratings as gas vehicles.”